carlylechia/Vision-Straight/README.md

   - open your browser and go to [the project's repository on github](https://github.com/carlylechia/Vision-Straight);
   - Click on the `code button` and copy the https link that is provided on the dropdown;
   - open terminal or commandline from the folder you created in the first step, and type in the command, "git clone " and then paste the url you copied on the previous step.
   - finally, you have the repository on your local computer storage.
-You can now open your text editor and import the repositor to make changes.
+You can now open your text editor and import the repository to start making changes.

 ### Deployment

 This project was deployed on github pages.
-[This is the link](https://carlylechia.github.io/Vision-Straight/index.html).
+[This is the link](https://carlylechia.github.io/Vision-Straight/).

 ### Documentation